rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 ## Registering a Craftitem

 Craftitems are the simplest items in Minetest.
 Craftitems cannot be placed in the world.
-They are used in recipes to create other items, or they can be used be the player, such as food.
+They are used in recipes to create other items, or they can be used by the player, such as food.

 {% highlight lua %}
 minetest.register_craftitem("mymod:diamond_fragments", {